-- The option of doing nothing would mean the City Council failing to meet its statutory obligation • to ensure that there are sufficient pupil places, promote diversity and increase parental choice through planning and securing additional provision. - The recommended option is to expand and remodel the key stage 4 and 5 provision building and re modelling of the complex needs provision building.
+- The option of doing nothing would mean the City Council failing to meet its statutory obligation to ensure that there are sufficient pupil places, promote diversity and increase parental choice through planning and securing additional provision. - The recommended option is to expand provision by creating a two storey classroom block and car parking facilities in order to provide additional SEND places for KS3/4 pupils.